 There are also herbs that can benefit your digestive tract.
 Two common varieties include organic cilantro and organic dandelion leaf.
 Cilantro oil is an enzymatic stimulant.
 It also helps our intestines secrete digestive acids and juices, and it adds fiber to the digestive process.
 Some people use cilantro to relieve stomach gas and flatulence.
 Organic dandelion leaf helps detoxify the digestive tract and help stimulate it when it becomes sluggish.
 It is one of the best herbs to take for promoting optimal digestive function.

 You can’t discount the connection between your mental health and physical health.
 Stress is one of the most pervasive killers in our society.
 And while we can’t control every circumstance that causes stress, we can change the way we respond.
-When we’re stressed, our body goes into the “fight or flight” mode, switching off our digestion so we can run away or deal with the problem head on.
+When we’re stressed, our body goes into the “fight or flight” mode, switching off our digestion so we can run away or deal with the concern head on.
 Meditation is an excellent way to relax and reduce stress; and studies show that relaxation is a powerful method for improving digestive health.

 5. Take Probiotics and Enzymes